hanjinliu/tabulous/rst/main/user_interface.rst

 ======

 Arrow keys ``→``, ``←``, ``↑``, ``↓`` with ``Ctrl`` (or ``⌘`` in Mac), ``Shift`` modifier
-work as you expects in most of table data editors.
+work as you expects in most of table data editors. ``Ctrl`` + mouse wheel zooms in/out table.

 .. image:: ../fig/table_interface_0.gif